genericcoders/timesheet/dragon/README.txt

             will automatically generate those folders
         b.
 In Windows, if you need to create a .gitignore file, create a file called ".gitignore." to by pass bullshit Windows file naming issues.

+USING APPLICATION IN COMMAND LINE
+-make sure to be navigated to the /timesheet/dragon folder
+    1. npm start - runs the server